Macmachi/meteocheck/README.md

 * None

 ## 🚀 Upcoming Features or Changes
-* [ :heavy_check_mark: ] Better support for the transition between summer and winter time. (v1.4)
+* [✅] Improved support for the transition between summer and winter time.  (v1.4)
-* Add the recent 'humidity' parameter to the monthly and annual reports
+* Add the recently introduced 'humidity' parameter to monthly and annual reports, including the least humid and most humid days.
-* Adding a command to view the weather forecasts
+* Add a command to view weather forecasts for the upcoming 6 hours.
-* Calculation of the number of sunshine hours per month.
+* Calculate the number of sunshine hours per day for the monthly report and per month for the annual report, based on UV values.
-* Improvement of the reports to include the concerned city and add the humidity rate for the monthly record, as well as the number of sunshine hours per month.
+* Add emojis for report parameters.